sj-p/vlast/README.txt

 ------------------

 This is a key-value file similar to .desktop files for per-user settings.
-Vlast looks in group [Settings] for keys ApiKey, TimeFormat & ImageSize
+Vlast looks in group [Settings] for keys ApiKey, ApiSecret, TimeFormat & ImageSize

-    ApiKey is where you declare your own API key. (defaults to internal key)
+    ApiKey and ApiSecret are where you declare your own API key & API secret.
+        (if either is missing defaults to internal key)

     TimeFormat is a strftime format string, to customise the way date/time is printed. (overriden by --time-format/-T; defaults to "%F %T")